spe-ciellt/spe_printf/README.md

 through out the source code.
 You can probably also use the stdint.h types (uint32_t et al) to make it more portable.
-The functions print_uil() and print_ui() are almost the same, though one are for long and the other for int. print_ui() can probably be optimimized away and only print_uil() be used if necessary. print_ui() is left if a need to remove usage of long completely is necessary.
+The functions print_uil() and print_ui() are almost the same, though one are for long and the other for int. print_ui() can probably be optimized away and only print_uil() be used if necessary. print_ui() is left if a need to remove usage of long completely is necessary.